StaticReturn/led_color_picker/README.md

 # led_color_picker

 A Flutter project to allow ZSA owners to set the LED colors to all keys on their keyboards in real time.
+This tool is meant only to test colors and then allow you to copy values you like.
+You will then have to use Oryx to assing the hex color codes to your keys.

 ![Screenshot](/docs/screenshot.png)